 Stick to your most basic toiletry kit for your Latin American vacation.
 You need shampoo, conditioner, soap, deodorant and face wash just like you do on a normal day.
 If you don’t want to go without any makeup, pack only the essentials.
 Chances are you’re going to be outside and being active throughout the day, so you don’t need heavy makeup.
 Some of the only special items you need are bug spray (mosquitoes are rampant in a tropical climate) and any medications your doctor recommends for the area you’re traveling to (such as malaria pills).

-You’re traveling to experience something new and broaden your horizons, so don’t bog yourself down with electronic devices.
+You’re traveling to experience something new and broaden your horizons, so don’t bog yourself down with electronic devices, after all you will need some good kit to enjoy your online casino australia options.
 Your iPhone can do pretty much any function you need, including holding your plane tickets and important numbers when you get to your destination.
 You can read e-books, watch downloaded movies and listen to music on the plane.
 The iPhone 8 also has a 12-megapixel camera to help you capture the beautiful landscapes, colorful rainforest flora and fauna and adorable animals you’ll see.
 Plus, if you have a carrier like T-Mobile, you have phone, texts and data in most countries so you don’t have to worry about hefty fees.

 You’re going to have the trip of a lifetime in Latin America.
 Lighten your load by only packing what’s necessary so you have more time (and money) to spend enjoying your journey.

 Follow Sounds and Colours: Facebook / Twitter / Instagram / Mixcloud / Soundcloud / Bandcamp

 Subscribe to the Sounds and Colours Newsletter for regular updates, news and competitions bringing the best of Latin American culture direct to your Inbox.